 The introduction of game streaming, in which gameplay takes place in the cloud and is then streamed to a device, may further boost the market.
 Hatch Premium, one of the first game-streaming subscription services, offers instant, unlimited access to more than 100 high-quality, premium mobile games, including Hatch Originals.
 As well as freeing up device memory space, game streaming also enables massive collaborative play: Hundreds of people could collectively solve a puzzle, hunt an enemy, or run a race.
 The low latency available with 5G could make mobile game streaming an even more compelling experience.25

 Headphone sales may grow markedly over the next few years, predominantly driven by users upgrading wired headphones for wireless versions.
 Currently, wired headphones are the norm among smartphone owners in a range of developed countries (Belgium, Canada, Denmark, Finland, Germany, Ireland, Italy, Japan, the Netherlands, Norway, South Korea, Spain, Sweden, UK, USA).
-According to our 2019 mobile consumer survey for developed countries, 68 percent of smartphone owners have wired earbuds, while only 23 percent had a wireless model.26 But although they are more expensive—quality wireless earbuds typically cost between US$100–US$200, while simple wired earbuds rarely cost more than US$30—wireless sets have the advantage in ease of use: There are no cords to untangle, and the earbuds have little chance of being yanked out by a stray arm or chair armrest.
+According to our 2019 mobile consumer survey for developed countries, 68 per cent of smartphone owners have wired earbuds, while only 23 per cent had a wireless model.26 But although they are more expensive—quality wireless earbuds typically cost between US$100–US$200, while simple wired earbuds rarely cost more than US$30—wireless sets have the advantage in ease of use: There are no cords to untangle and the earbuds have little chance of being yanked out by a stray arm or chair armrest.
 Some claim that wireless earbuds also offer better audio quality.
-Over the next few years, we expect most owners to ditch the cable, driving wireless earbud sales up to a potential 129 million units in 2020, from 46 million in 2018.27
+Over the next few years, we expect most owners to ditch the cable, driving wireless earbud sales up to a potential 103 million units in 2020, from 37 million in 2018.27

 The launch of 5G handsets will likely stimulate demand moderately.
 But unlike a decade ago when flip and feature phone users upgraded to both smartphones and 4G in one go, today’s smartphone users may have less motive to buy a 5G device at the first possible opportunity.
 The upgrade to 4G offered a Wi-Fi type of experience when outdoors, markedly improving the user experience; 5G may not bring a similarly striking additional benefit.